 These are perfect for when you don’t have time to let yeast dough rise, thought sourdough caramel apple cinnamon rolls are a favorite too.
 This dough is closer to biscuit dough, so they have a more tender texture than traditional yeast rolls.

 This used to be one of my favorite recipes back before the whole gluten-free thing.
 I tried making them one time with gluten-free flour early on, but my GF baking mojo was weak sauce back then, and they were crumbly.

-This time around, I had a few tricks up my sleeve for cutting down on the crumble.
+After some recipe testing, I think it came out perfectly!
+Cutting down on the crumble.
 Not that we want to eliminate it entirely – the flaky biscuit like rolls are part of why this particular recipe is so good!

 So… we cut down on the butter, but only just a little.
 Just enough so the finished cinnamon roll doesn’t fall apart.

-This is a gluten-free recipe you definitely want to have in your arsenal – after all, we don’t always have time to rise year dough (though I’m totally planning to find my jar of yeast and make a good, yeasty, overnight cinnamon roll soon).
+This is a gluten-free recipe you definitely want to have in your arsenal – after all, we don’t always have time to rise yeast dough.

 A few things you should know: